Conversations for Liberation

 Every UU congregation and community is encouraged to set aside time for small group listening and sharing.

-These are only the first conversations our movement needs to have.
-The parties who created this initiative are now gathering resources and tools that have helped their constituencies engage with these movement-wide faith commitments.
-Very soon, the UUA website will provide resources and tools to continue Conversations for Liberation.
+The discussion guide offered here is intended only to begin the conversations our movement needs to have.
+The parties who created this initiative are sharing further resources and tools that have helped their constituencies engage with these movement-wide faith commitments.
+Congregations are encouraged to use these additional tools to continue their Conversations for Liberation.